AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

       end if;
    end Retrieve_4_Bytes;

-We have elided the code that gets the bytes into Value, for the sake of simplicity.
-How the bytes are actually swapped by function Byte_Swapped is also irrelevant.
+We have elided the code that gets the bytes into :ada:`Value`, for the sake of simplicity.
+How the bytes are actually swapped by function :ada:`Byte_Swapped` is also irrelevant.
 The point here is the if-statement: the expression compares the :ada:`Default_Bit_Order` constant to :ada:`High_Order_First` to see if this execution is on a Big Endian